robertfeldt/InfoTheory.jl/README.md

 ## Limitations

-We currently use only the NaiveNeighborTree from NearestNeighbors.jl since the KDTree implementation is based on a version of the Distance.jl package which is not yet available in Julia's METADATA.
-Thus, performance for most of our estimators is bad but will be easily fixed once the latest versions of these packages are in sync.
+We currently need the latest versions of the Distance and NearestNeighbors packages since the KDTree implementation does not work in the versions of these libs available in the METADATA.
+Should soon resolve itself once packages are in sync.

 ## Acknowledgement